nibble0101/backend-technologies/README.md

                         );
           ```
-         Setting the failureFlash option to true instructs Passport to flash an error message using the message given by the strategy's `verify callback`, if any.
+         Setting the `failureFlash` option to true instructs Passport to flash an error message using the message given by the strategy's `verify callback`, if any.
 This is often the best approach, because the `verify callback` can make the most accurate determination of why authentication failed.Alternatively, the flash message can be set specifically.
          ```javascript
               passport.authenticate('local', { failureFlash: 'Invalid username or password.' });
          ```
-         A successFlash option is also available which flashes a success message when authentication succeeds.
+         A `successFlash` option is also available which flashes a success message when authentication succeeds.
          ```javscript
              passport.authenticate('local', { successFlash: 'Welcome!' });
          ```
-         Is it possible (logical) to provide `failureFlash` and `successFlash` concurrently to the object ?
+         Is it possible ( logical ) to provide `failureFlash` and `successFlash` concurrently to the object ?

          **NOTE**

            Using flash messages requires a `req.flash()` function.
-Express 2.x provided this functionality, however it was removed from Express 3.x. ( Why was it removed if useful?).
-Use of [connect-flash](https://github.com/jaredhanson/connect-flash) middleware is recommended to provide this functionality when using Express 3.x.
+Express 2.x provided this functionality, however it was removed from `Express 3.x.` ( Why was it removed if useful?).
+Use of [connect-flash](https://github.com/jaredhanson/connect-flash) middleware is recommended to provide this functionality when using `Express 3.x.`
+   - Disable Sessions
+     After successfully authenticating a user, passport will establish a persistent login.
+What is a persistent login?
+This is a situation where a user provides login credentials once.
+The client will again be prompted to enter login credentials after logging out.
+This is useful for the common scenario of users accessing a web application via a browser.
+However, in some cases, session support is not necessary.
+For example, API servers typically require credentials to be supplied with each request.
+When this is the case, session support can be safely disabled by setting the session option to false.
+     ```javascript
+         app.get('/api/users/me', passport.authenticate('basic', { session: false }), function (req, res) {});
+     ```
+  -Custom Callback
 # References
 1. [toon.io](http://toon.io/understanding-passportjs-authentication-flow/)
 2. [node.js user authentication with passport local strategy](https://medium.com/@johnnysitu/node-js-user-authentication-with-passport-local-strategy-37605fd99715)